menu

 In Denver, however, the average commute to work is quite long.
 On average, people spend 31.44 minutes each day getting to work, which is significantly higher than the national average.

-Denver is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Denver doesn't have a public transportation system that people use for their commute.

 Denver is one of the most well-educated cities in the nation.
 43.62% of adults in Denver have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.